La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 2.1- Heat source

-We highly recommend investing in a dry heat source like a Webasto/autoterm 2d (diesel/gasoline) or a Propex (propane).
+We strongly recommend investing in a dry heat source like a Webasto/Autoterm 2d (diesel/gasoline) or a Propex (propane).

 Advantages:

-• No carbon monoxide in the van (safety).
+• No carbon monoxide inside the van (safety).

-• No added humidity in the air (dry heat).
+• No added moisture in the air (dry heat).

 Heat source

-If you are traveling in very cold temperatures (-26°C or lower), it is useful to have a Propex as a supplementary or backup heater.
+If you travel in very cold temperatures (-26°C or lower), it is useful to have a Propex as an auxiliary or backup heater.

 Stay warm